mcv-m6-video/mcv-m6-2018-team9/README.md

 This project aims to develop a video surveillance system for road traffic monitoring.
-It allows the authors to explore and apply in a real problem some of the video processing techniques shown in the lectures, such as background substraction, foreground segmentation and filtering, optical flow estimation, video stabilization or region tracking.
+It allows the authors to explore and apply in a real problem some of the video processing techniques shown in the _Module 6_ lectures, such as background substraction, foreground segmentation and filtering, optical flow estimation, video stabilization or region tracking.

 ## Environment and dependencies